Prostate Cancer – Diagnosis, Symptoms, and Treatment

 - Androgen inhibitors – Xtandi (Enzalutamide) and Zytiga (Abiraterone)

 Some patients prefer surgical androgen deprivation – this cost-effective strategy involves bilateral removal of the testes (orchiectomy).
-This is less commonly performed in North America and may be associated with psychological issues.
+This is less commonly performed in North America.

 - National Comprehensive Cancer Network (NCCN).
 NCCN Clinical practice guidelines in oncology. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp (Accessed on May 2, 2017). - https://www.nccn.org/professionals/physician_gls/default.aspx